 A water protector prays with his gas masks by the river before swimming across.

-"Law" enforcement agents ignore screams of agony and the plea of bystanders to remove this man's goggles, which are covered in pepper spray, to prevent them from further digging into his eyes while they force him down.
+Law enforcement agents ignore screams of agony and the plea of bystanders to remove this man's goggles, which are covered in pepper spray, to prevent them from digging further into his eyes as he is held down.

 Grayson "Kash" Jackson, carrying an inverted flag as a symbol of distress in relation to American civil rights.
 Jackson is a U.S. Navy veteran who entered the naval service at the age of 17 and went on to serve for 20 years, receiving Navy & Marine Corps Commendation and Achievement Medals, Global War on Terrorism Service Medal, Presidential Unit Citation, Meritorious Unit Citation, Navy Unit Citation, Military Outstanding Service Medal, and numerous others.
 He now serves as a libertarian political activist who founded the parents' rights organization Restoring Freedom, and since expanded its focus to other civil rights causes in the United States - such as advocating for the property rights of American indigenous people in relation to the Dakota Access Pipeline.
 Jackson is also campaigning as a candidate for Governor of Illinois in the 2018 gubernatorial election.